 Students who are not fully admitted to the program may apply for Special Student Status (see the website).
 The application process for this is an abbreviated version of the regular admission process.
-Once granted, Special Student Status is enforced for one non-renewable year, and allows students to complete up to nine semester hours.
-These nine semester hours may be chosen from among those designated courses (see website, or consult with the Program Director) as accessible to students on special status, and are available only as space allows.
-Special Student Status does NOT guarantee course enrollment as full time students have priority for available space.
+Once granted, Special Student Status is enforced for one semester, up to six semester hours.
+These six semester hours may be chosen from among those designated courses (see website, or consult with the Program Director) as accessible to students on special status, and are available only as space allows.
+Special Student Status does NOT guarantee course enrollment as full-time students have priority for available space.

 Some students with this Special Student Status are interested in only a few of the courses in our curriculum, while others are interested in pursuing full admission but have missed application deadlines or have incomplete admissions files.
-For students desiring consideration for full admission, the application must be completed and admission granted prior to the end of a Special Student Status year if continuation of coursework (beyond nine semester hours) is to be possible.
+For students desiring consideration for full admission, the application must be completed and admission granted prior to the end of a Special Student Status term if continuation of coursework (beyond six semester hours) is to be possible.

 Please note: Students who are accepted on a Special Student Status basis are not eligible for financial aid.
-Also acceptance on a Special Student Status may not decrease the number of semesters required to complete the program of study and may in fact increase the number of semesters required.
+Also acceptance on a Special Student Status may not decrease the number of semesters required to complete the program of study and may, in fact, increase the number of semesters required.